Watch the video below for our Essential Guide to Osteopathy, filmed at the Buxton clinic.

-Everything is taken into account and considered.
+In osteopathy, everything is taken into account and considered.
 We look at soft tissue structures such as muscles, muscle tendons, ligaments, connective tissue, blood and nerve supplies.
 We also look at bony structures, such as joints, and even take internal organs into consideration.
-All this information is then combined in order to evaluate how your body works as a holistic unit.
+All this information is then combined to evaluate how your body works as a holistic unit.

-We also treat a wide range of mobility issues in shoulders, hips, knees and feet.
-For the lower limbs particularly, we often see people who are involved in contact sports or other sports, such as running.
+We also use osteopathy to treat a wide range of mobility issues in shoulders, hips, knees and feet.
+For the lower limbs particularly, we often see people who are involved in contact sports, or other sports like running.
 Contact sports can often result in minor or major traumatic injuries.
 Running is a good example of a sport that recruits specific anatomy and often results in repetitive strain issues in the lower limbs.

 Repetitive strain issues also arise from our daily occupations; this is especially true of the modern-day workplace where long hours are spent in front of a computer, which can have profound effects on our neck and shoulders.

 In addition to all these issues, there is the undeniable fact that as we grow older and wiser, we all suffer from the effects of ageing.
 This often results in some restriction of movement and a reduction in the ability of the body to sustain stress.